The specific principles, conventions, rules and practices applied by a company in preparing and presenting its financial statements.

 The total value at market prices of funds managed by a company on behalf of shareholders and customers.

-Measure of the extent to which a company is funded by borrowings rather than shareholders' equity.
-A highly geared/leveraged company carries a lot of debt.
+Measure of the extent to which a company is funded by borrowings in relation toshareholders' equity.
+A highly geared or everaged company carries higher amounts of debt, relative to equity.

 General insurance/Property and Casualty Insurance (short-term insurance)